xmuyulab/DreamDIA/README.md

 docker run -it --name dreamdia_example --gpus all -v /YOUR/OWN/WORK/PATH:/tmp/work mingxuangao/dreamdia:v1.0.0 /bin/bash
 ```

-* Using the argument `--gpus all` will considerably accelerate the Dream-DIA pipeline if you have some GPUs.
+* Using the argument `--gpus all` will considerably accelerate the Dream-DIA-XMBD pipeline if you have some GPUs.

 3. Activate the conda environment.